The-Balance-FFXIV/balance-static/content/jobs/tanks/warrior/job-changes.md

       Maim and Storm's Eye/Storm's Path potency increased by 20 and 10/10 respectively.
   - patch: 6.21, 6.28
     description: Potency increases to Combo actions, Fell Cleave, Upheaval.
+  - patch: "6.3"
+    description: "Shake It Off: \\

+      Barrier effect duration has been increased from 15 to 30 seconds.
+      \\\r

+      The additional effect \"Gradually restores HP\" has been added with a cure potency of 100.

+      Defiance: \\

+      Recast time has been reduced from 3 to 2 seconds."
 authors:
   - Balance-WAR-Staff
 ---